 The roots of embarrassment

 We keep forming beliefs throughout our life but our core beliefs are formed in our childhood.
-The reason why Mohit felt embarrassed and Rohit didn’t lies in the difference in their way of thinking, which, in turn, depends on the beliefs that are stored in their minds.
+The reason Mohit felt embarrassed but Rohit didn’t lies in the difference in their way of thinking, which, in turn, depends on the beliefs that are stored in their minds.

 Let’s explore a bit of the past of our two students: